Somerton Park: Football

 In April 1912, Newport County had been accepted to play in the Southern League for the 1912–13 season.
 Shortly afterwards, the site for the ground was obtained by the club's chairman Bert Moss.

-The stadium was nearly sold for housing in June 1919, but it was bought and transferred to a committee of employees from the John Lysaght's steel works.
+The stadium was nearly sold for housing in June 1919, but it was bought and transferred to a committee of employees from the steel works operated by John Lysaght and Co..

+In September 1963, the stadium was put up for sale by the greyhound racing owners and Newport County appealed to the Newport Council for a £30,000 loan to help to buy the ground from them.

 It remained the home of Newport County through many reformations until the club went bankrupt on 27 February 1989.
 County's 77 years at the stadium had brought many highs and lows, the most notable being the Welsh Cup and Fourth Division promotion triumph in 1980 and the European Cup Winners' Cup quarter-final appearance in 1981, but the final few years brought the trauma of two successive relegations which saw the club lose its Football League status after 68 years, and finally go out of business on 27 February 1989.
 County were members of the Football Conference that season but their bankruptcy saw them expelled from that league for being unable to fulfill their fixtures.

 The club was again reformed within four months and began the 1989–90 season as a Hellenic League side.
 The new club's first season was spent in Moreton-in-Marsh, followed by two seasons at Somerton Park, the next two seasons were played in Gloucester before finally settling at the newly built Newport Stadium for the 1994–95 season, where the club played their home matches until moving to Rodney Parade in 2012.
 By 1993, Somerton Park had been redeveloped as a housing estate.

 The stadium's record attendance was 24,268 for a Football League Third Division South match between County and arch-rivals Cardiff City on 16 October 1937.